gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Resolution of a plugin declaration using a plugin repository

-Resolution of a plugin declaration using a plugin repository is made up of two steps: First, the plugin declaration is resolved to an implementation module.
+Resolution of a plugin declaration using a plugin repository is made up of two steps: First, the plugin declaration is resolved to a plugin implementation component.
-Second, the implementation module and its dependencies are resolved to a classpath and the implementation class is loaded from this classpath.
+Second, the plugin component and its dependencies are resolved to a classpath and the plugin implementation class is loaded from this classpath.

-The repository may be used to perform one or both resolution steps.
-For example, the Gradle runtime mapping does not use the repository to determine the implementation module, but may use the repository resolve the module to a classpath.
+The provided repository may be used to perform one or both resolution steps.
+For example, the Gradle core plugin resolver does not use the repository to determine the implementation component, but may use the repository resolve the component to a classpath.

-Step 1: Given a plugin name and version, use repository to resolve to a module:
+Step 1: Given a plugin name and version, use repository to resolve to a plugin component:

-1. If the given name and version have already been resolved to a package in this build, reuse the mapping.
+1. If the given name and version have already been resolved to a plugin component in this build, reuse the mapping.
-1. If the given name and version to package mapping is present in the persistent cache and has not expired, reuse the mapping.
+1. If the given name and version to component mapping is present in the persistent cache and has not expired, reuse the mapping.
 1. If running `--offline`, fail.
 1. Fetch from the repository the list of packages that have the plugin name associated with the package.
 Select the highest version that meets the version criteria and which is compatible with the current Gradle version.
 Fail if there are no such packages.
 1. Cache the result.

-Step 2: Given an implementation module:
+Step 2: Given a plugin name and plugin component:

-1. If the module has been resolved in this build, reuse the mapping.
+1. If the component has been resolved in this build, reuse the mapping.
-1. Resolve the module and its dependencies from the respository.
+1. Resolve the component and its runtime dependencies from the repository to produce a runtime classpath
-1. Load the implementation classpath into a `ClassLoader` whose parent is the Gradle API `ClassLoader` (see [ClassLoader graph](https://docs.google.com/drawings/d/1-hEaN0HDSbyw_QSuK8rUOqELohbufyl7osAQvCd7COk/edit?usp=sharing)).
+1. Load the runtime classpath into a `ClassLoader` whose parent is the Gradle API `ClassLoader` (see [ClassLoader graph](https://docs.google.com/drawings/d/1-hEaN0HDSbyw_QSuK8rUOqELohbufyl7osAQvCd7COk/edit?usp=sharing)).
-1. Load the plugin implementation from this `ClassLoader`.
+1. Load the plugin implementation class from this `ClassLoader`.
 1. Cache the result.

-Note that the classes from the plugin are not made visible to any script.
-This means that a script will not be able to use any classes provided by the plugin.
-Plugin implementation will be made visible to those other plugins whose meta-data includes a dependency declaration on that plugin.

-To use the classes from a plugin in a script, the script author will declare that the classes are required by the script:

-    buildscript {
-        require plugin: 'my-plugin', version: '1.2'
-    }

-    import my.plugin.SomeClass

-    task doStuff(type: SomeClass)

-The `require` statement resolves the plugin declaration to an implementation and makes the implementation available to the script compile classpath, but does not apply the plugin.

-Specifically, the `require` statement resolves the plugin declaration to an implementation `ClassLoader`, as for the `apply` statement, and adds this as a parent of the compile `ClassLoader` for the script.
-The dependency is not inherited by subprojects, so that each script must declare its dependencies.

-Another example, where a script applies a plugin to several projects:

-    buildscript {
-        require plugin: 'my-plugin', version: '1.2.+'
-    }

-    import my.plugin.SomeClass

-    subprojects {
-        apply plugin: 'my-plugin', version: '1.2.+'
-        myPlugin {
-            someThing = new SomeClass()
-        }
-    }

 # Stories